2026 STUDIOS

 Gina Freuen - Spokane, WA - Pottery & Sculpture

-One of four tour hosts for the Little Spokane River Artist Studio Tour, my studio will feature electric and soda fired ceramic forms, both functional and sculptural.
+One of three tour hosts for the Little Spokane River Artist Studio Tour, my studio will feature electric and soda fired ceramic forms, both functional and sculptural.
 Work is full of texture, surface surprise and whimsy, flowing from my love of gardening and having muddy hands.
 Enjoy seeing my working studio and the big soda kiln I fire and then please feel free to roam my gardens as they are as meaningful to me as my art.

 -